 If your percentage was higher than that, then you need to work on getting more joy into your life pronto.
 Because joy is essential for your sense of fulfillment.
 And when you’re not getting that fulfillment from your life, you will subconsciously get it from food.

 How to Add More Joy to Your Life

-Have you always wanted to start a blog?
+Have you always wanted to start a YouTube channel?
 Try your hand at calligraphy?
 Read that stack of books you’ve been collecting?
 Train for a marathon?
-(Again, not judging.)

 Awesome!
 Start doing those things NOW!

-Because the more we wait in order to have fun, the more we will compensate by joy eating and, as a result, add unnecessary inches to our waistline.
+Because the more we wait in order to have fun, the more we will compensate by joy eating and gaining weight as a result.

-No matter how busy your schedule is – it’s possible to have fun.
+So, no matter what your excuse is, it’s possible to have fun.
 You just need to do 2 things:

 - Schedule fun into your day like an appointment

 - Don’t miss that appointment come hell or high water

 Maybe that’s exactly what you need.